malcprentice/malcprentice.github.io/0-source/Study Skills - do a quickwrite.md

 ### 4) If typed
-* Submit your QW online
+* Keep all your QW in ONE document (your template)
 * I will tell you how to do this in a later class

 ### 5) In class we will: